0323717/docs/docs/about.md

 [andrewstech](https://github.com/andrewstech/) - Creator of the Deploy Preview system.
 Maintains the app store.

 [Yashash](https://github.com/yashash-pugalia) - Creator of the settings app & Fixer of bugs.
+[0323717](https://ryanpan.github.io) - A people that likes win11 in react and downloaded many apps in it.

 ## Contributors